Developed through NFACC

 Step 3: Comments are received

-Once the Public Comment Period begins, those who wish to participate have the opportunity to review the draft Code of Practice and submit their comments.
+Once the Public Comment Period begins, those who wish to participate can review the draft Code of Practice and submit their comments.

-The draft Code is made available on the NFACC website, at www.nfacc.ca, which also includes an electronic format participants can use to enter and submit their comments.
+The draft Code is made available on the NFACC website, at www.nfacc.ca, and a platform is provided for submitting comments.
 Typically, industry organizations such as producer associations, as well as organizations representing other interest groups, provide links to this online system through their own websites and some also offer assistance with submitting comments.
 This approach allows for a consistent approach across different Codes.
-It also allows effective and secure collection and storage of comments for easy access in a consistent platform.
-Overall it supports the quality of the process and the fulsome consideration of the comments made.
+It also allows effective and secure collection and storage of comments in a consistent platform.
+Overall, it supports the quality of the process and the fulsome consideration of the comments made.

 Step 4: Feedback is organized and provided to Committee

-The comments received through the NFACC website are then provided to the secretary of the Code Development Committee.
-The secretary is charged with organizing and providing this information to the Committee in a manner that is most effective.
-Code Secretaries organized information in a logical format, based on considerations such as the volume of comments and what made sense for the Committee members they are supporting.
+The comments received are then collected by the Code Manager of the Code Committee.
+The Code Manager is charged with organizing and providing this information to the Committee in a manner that is most effective.
+Code Managers will organize information in a logical format, based on considerations such as the volume of comments and what makes sense for the Committee members they are supporting.

-Effort is made to provide the information in a timely fashion following the completion of the Public Comment Period, with the specific timing varying somewhat depending largely on the volume of information the Code Secretary is required to manage.
+Effort is made to provide the information in a timely fashion following the completion of the Public Comment Period, with the specific timing varying somewhat depending largely on the volume of information the Code Manager is required to organize.

-Step 5: Committee reviews comments and determines any changes needed
+Step 5: Committee reviews comments and determines what changes are needed

 The comments are provided to Committee members in a manner that allows each member to review on their own before discussing as a full Committee.